emacsmirror/eide/README.md

 ## Support

-To report a bug, or suggest an improvement, please send an email to the address mentioned at the beginning of this file.
+To report a bug, or suggest an improvement, please send an email to the address mentioned in the license section of this file.